 Artichoke boosts cardiovascular health by helping to increase good cholesterol and reduce bad cholesterol.
 Cholesterol that builds up in the arteries may affect your cardiovascular system, increase blood pressure, block blood flow and lead to fatal heart diseases and stroke.
-To help reduce bad cholesterol in your body and protect your heart health, consider consuming artichokes regularly.
+Furthermore, artichokes’ lipid- and glucose-lowering properties help to prevent coronary heart disease and metabolic problems.

 Helps Liver Function